 The stall is located at the former site of Yong Peng Cinema.
 The owner’s wife is originally from Thailand and the business has been running for more than 10 years.

-The few favourites are Hot and Sour Pork Noodles, Thailand Curry Fried Noodles, Meatball Noodles and Thai Rendang Chicken.
-After finding out the locals couldn’t handle the spiciness like Thai people do, the owner cooked at a mild level and allow customers to add chillies provided at the table.
+The few favorites are Hot and Sour Pork Noodles, Thailand Curry Fried Noodles, Meatball Noodles, and Thai Rendang Chicken.
+After finding out the locals couldn’t handle the spiciness as Thai people do, the owner cooked at a mild level and allow customers to add chilies provided at the table.

 Best Hotel In Yong Peng

 1. Hotel Meng Hong